mattermost/docs/source/about/faq-mattermost-source-available-license.rst

 An example directory layout, using an Enterprise license, is shown below:

 .. image:: ../images/source-available-license.png
-:alt: Get source access under Mattermost Source Available License
+:alt: Get source access under Mattermost Source Available License.

 Why are you changing the licensing model?
 -----------------------------------------